modularml/mojo/proposals/actors/expected-optimizations.md

 ## Expected Optimizations

-The author of this proposal intuitively suggests that several optimizations of existing Actor Model implementations can be achieved by using Mojo as the primary implementation language.
-This section outlines those optimizations
+The author of this proposal intuitively finds that several optimizations beyond existing Actor Model implementations can be achieved by using Mojo as the primary implementation language.
+This section outlines those expected optimizations.

 ## Message Serialization Optimization
 Actors can and should be distributed across processing nodes.
 Consequently, the messages they pass need to be serialized for network transmission.
 In extremely busy actor systems, serialization can be a significant chunk of the processing.

-To use exaggeration to make a point, consider:
+To use hyperbole to make a point, consider:
 * A message `AddValue(value: Int)` sent to an actor
 * The processing for that message being just the addition of `value` to some integer value in the actor's state